Moving Least Squares without Quasi-Uniformity: A Stochastic Approach: Proof of Theorem

 Finally, we use the preceding bounds to control the derivatives of the shape functions $a_i^*(x)$ themselves.
-This establishes a uniform stability estimate essential for proving convergence in the MLS approximation.
-The following Lemma is the stochastic version of Theorem 3.11 in \cite{mirzaei2015analysis}.
+These bounds ensure that the MLS reconstruction remains uniformly well-conditioned across the domain $\Omega$, providing the stability required to guarantee the convergence of the approximation.
+The following Lemma provides the stochastic counterpart to Theorem 3.11 in \cite{mirzaei2015analysis}.